End of Life Choice Act 2019: Proposed referendum

-On 23 October 2019, the New Zealand Parliament voted by a margin of 63 to 57 to amend the End of Life Choice Bill to include a binding referendum on whether the End of Life Choice Act 2019 should come into force.
-New Zealand First Member of Parliament Jenny Marcroft proposed an amendment to include a referendum on the grounds that euthanasia "directly affected the fabric of society" and that "temporarily empowered politicians... alone should not decide on the bill."
-In response, Labour Member of Parliament Louisa Wall criticised NZ First for placing MPs who supported the bill but opposed the referendum in an "untenable position."
+On 23 October 2019, Parliament voted by a margin of 63 to 57 to amend the End of Life Choice Bill to include a binding referendum on whether the End of Life Choice Act 2019 should come into force.
+New Zealand First MP Jenny Marcroft proposed an amendment to include a referendum on the grounds that euthanasia "directly affected the fabric of society" and that "temporarily empowered politicians... alone should not decide on the bill."
+In response, Labour MP Louisa Wall criticised NZ First for placing MPs who supported the bill but opposed the referendum in an "untenable position".
 She also accused NZ First of using the proposed referendum as a bargaining chip for securing the party's support for the third reading of the End of Life Choice Bill scheduled for November 2019.

 Third Reading

-On 13 November 2019, the End of Life Choice bill passed its third reading 69 votes in favour and 51 votes opposed.
-The Bill is being prepared for royal assent.
-In return for New Zealand First's support of the bill through its third reading, the Bill will be decided by the public in a binding referendum at the 2020 New Zealand general election.
+On 13 November 2019, the End of Life Choice Bill passed its third reading 69 votes in favour and 51 votes opposed.
+The bill was prepared for royal assent.
 The End of Life Choice Bill was also amended to only allow a person with "a terminal illness that is likely to end the person's life within six months" to request euthanasia.
-While Seymour disagreed with the legislation, he supported the amendment in order to maintain the support of the Green Party and several other MPs for a third reading.
+While Seymour disagreed with the change, he supported the amendment in order to maintain the support of the Green Party and several other MPs for a third reading.

+In return for New Zealand First's support of the bill through its third reading, the bill would be decided by the public in a binding referendum at the 2020 New Zealand general election.